ukri-excalibur/excalibur-tests/docs/setup.md

 **Note**: in order to use the Spack build system in ReFrame, the `spack` executable must be in the `PATH` also on the compute nodes of a cluster, if you want to run your benchmarks on them.
-This is taken care of by adding it to your init file (see spack section above).
+This is taken care of by adding it to your init file (see spack section below).

 However, you will also need to set the [`RFM_USE_LOGIN_SHELL`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#envvar-RFM_USE_LOGIN_SHELL)